ConSol-Monitoring/go-neb-wrapper/README.md

 The module has to be compiled as shared library so Naemon can load it.

+You will have to install the `naemon-dev` package in order to find all required c header files.

 Naemon:
-- go build -buildmode=c-shared -ldflags "-s -w"
+- go build -buildmode=c-shared -ldflags "-s -w" -o go-neb-wrapper-example.so